Table of contents

 Where to Use the Transient Keyword?

-There are various real-life examples where we do not want to save private data like passwords, atm pins, etc., and this is where transient keyword play an important role.
-The transient keyword is generally used with the variables that are needed to be kept secured or with the ones whose value can be derived from other serialized objects.
+There are various real-life examples where we do not want to save private data like passwords, atm pins, etc., and this is where the transient keyword plays an important role.
+The transient keyword is generally used with the variables that need to be kept secure or with the ones whose value can be derived from other serialized objects.
 For example, the age of a person.

 Consider the example of an object where we have a password stored in a variable.
 While serializing the object in a byte stream, we don't want the password to be stored on the hard disk.
 So for the password variable, we can use the transient keyword as it would avoid serialization of that particular variable.
 Whenever JVM would come across the transient keyword, it would ignore the original value of the password and would just store the default value of the same.